csq/subdivx-dl/README.md

 >Compressed files are extracted by executing external tool: unrar (preferred), unar, 7zip or bsdtar.

 Therefore, you must have one of these tools installed.

+**Valid IMDb ID returns no results**

+A valid IMDb ID may not return results due to an external issue with subdivx.com.
+The solution is to search by file name or keywords.

 ## CREDITS AND LEGAL
 ### Author